Ireland – the Emerald Isle

 How is airfare arranged?

 The airport to use for this Adventure is Shannon Airport (airport code SNN), one of Ireland’s three primary airports located about a 30-minute drive from Limerick, where we spend our first night, and about a 30-minute drive from Ennis, where we spend our last night.
-We recommend that you contact Debbi Custer, the travel agent we work with, to help book your flight arrangements.
-In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer, mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+More details about flight arrangements will be available after this tour has been confirmed.

 What about the walks?